What is gout?

 Gout sufferers require supportive footwear that fits their feet comfortably, has a wide opening, is made of flexible materials, and has adjustable straps.
 Finding shoes that are wide enough, functional for work, and aesthetically pleasing can be one of the main obstacles.

-We advise in conjunction with NHS England.
-If you have an episode of gout:
+We advise if you have an episode of gout:

 • Take your medicines as soon as possible